biomed-AI/DeepECG/README.md

 In order to run **DeepECG** , we need to first create genotype data as a binary file from bfile data.

-###1.1 Extract SNPs from bfile and encode SNP as (0/1/2)
+### 1.1 Extracting SNPs from bfile and encode SNP as (0/1/2)

-Use PLINK (v1.90) to extract specific SNPs from the genotype data stored in the "mydata" files and encode the SNPs as sample-major additive (0/1/2).
+Use PLINK (v1.90) to extract specific SNPs from the genotype data stored in the "mydata" bfile and encode the SNPs as sample-major additive **(0/1/2)**.
 “0” refers to homozygous for the reference allele, “1” refers to heterozygous for the alternative allele, and “2” refers to the homozygous for the alternative allele.
 The results will be saved in "rawdata_path".

 ```
 cd DeepECG